ietf-rats-wg/eat/draft-ietf-rats-eat.md

 of the token or an account associated with the token (e.g., if the account name is used to derive the nonce).
-In order to avoid the conveyance of privacy-related information in either the cti/jti or nonce claims, these fields should be derived using a salt that originates from a true and reliable random number generator or any other source of randomness that would still meet the target system requirements for replay protection.
+In order to avoid the conveyance of privacy-related information in either the cti/jti or nonce claims, these fields should be derived using a salt that originates from a true and reliable random number generator or any other source of randomness that would still meet the target system requirements for freshness.

 # Security Considerations {#securitycons}